The so-called completing the square is a method for solving quadratic equations of the form

 From this it follows

-This formula is called pq formula.
+This formula is called the pq-formula.

 \[ \begin{align} \sum_{i = 0}^{n}i = \frac{n\left(n + 1\right)}{2}\tag{A.6}\label{eq:kleiner_gauss}. \end{align} \]

-This is proven by complete induction.
+One proves this by complete induction.
 For $n = 0$, $\sum_{i = 0}^{n = 0}i = 0 = \frac{1}{2}n\left(n + 1\right)$.
-The statement already applies to $n\in\mathbb{N}$.
-Then follows
+Suppose the statement already holds for $n\in\mathbb{N}$.
+Then it follows

 \[ \begin{align} \sum_{i = 0}^{n + 1}i = \frac{n\left(n + 1\right)}{2} + n + 1 = \frac{n^2 + 3n + 2}{2} = \frac{\left(n + 1\right)\left(n + 2\right)}{2}. \end{align} \]